Intertwining relations for diffusions in manifolds and applications to functional inequalities: A covariance inequality

 \section{A covariance inequality}

+0 The main goal of this section is to motivate the use of intertwining relation for functional inequalities and to enlighten the role of Bakry-\'Emery criterion.
+As we are looking for a generalisation of this criterion, we want to see how it works.
+This section is also the opportunity to give a proof of the intertwining relation for the $\CC^0$ semigroups, using only the stochastic tools presented in Section \ref{Section2}.
+We obtain an asymmetric Brascamp-Lieb inequality in the spirit of Ledoux (see \cite{Led} or \cite{CC-EL}) and a gaussian concentration result.

-0 In this section, we consider $\BQ$ as the semi-group on bounded continuous $1$-forms defined by \ref{E2.10}.
-We prove an intertwining relation and we use it to obtain an asymmetric Brascamp-Lieb inequality in the spirit of Ledoux (see \cite{Led} or \cite{CC-EL}).
-This inequality is called asymmetric because it gives an $L^1$-$L^\infty$ bound of the covariance.
-We firstly have to find a condition so as to properly define the semi-group.
-As an endomorphism of $T^*_xM$, $\MM(x)$, defined in \eqref{E2.4.2}, is symmetric with respect to the metric.
+Firstly, we have to find a condition so as to properly define the semigroup.
+As an endomorphism of $T^*_xM$, the operator $\MM(x)$ defined in \eqref{E2.4.2}, is symmetric with respect to the metric.
 We denote by $\rho(x)$ the smallest eigenvalue of $\MM(x)$ and by $\rho$, its infimum over $M$:

-The assumption of this section is the so-called Bakry-Émery criterion (known as $CD(\rho, \infty)$ condition in \cite{BJL}).
+The assumption of this section is the Bakry-Émery criterion (also known as the~${CD(\rho, \infty)}$ condition in \cite{BJL}).

 \begin{hypothesis}[Bakry-Émery criterion] The operator $\MM$ is uniformly bounded from below, i.e $\rho >-\infty$. \end{hypothesis}